meeeraaakiii/home-security-system/README.md

 cmake -B build -S . && cmake --build build && ./build/ShowStream
 ```

 ## TODO
 - JSON configuration file (put users there)
 - Real sessions (use map to store sessions)
 - Rate limiting
 - Set up scripts to generate and move stream files
+- Serve css and html files from a map?
+- Move crow headers into the project?
+- Way to quickly set up show-stream http app on the remote server.